 Here’s one possible culprit, the thief who’s stealing energy from your home: leaky air ducts.
-Your air conditioning system may be exerting much more power to provide cooling to your home because of those damaged ducts.
-It’s often hard to detect at first that this is happening, but when damaged ducts take a toll, it can be steep!
+Your air conditioning system may be exerting much more power to provide cooling to your home because of damaged air ducts.
+If you’re wondering why your electric bills are high, we’ve outlined signs that may indicate air duct leaks in your house.

-Where does that cooled air go?
+Where does that cooled air from your air ducts go?
 To places that definitely don’t need to be cooled down: the attic, between walls, between floors.
 And the amount of energy this creates is significant.
 Consider that you’re basically paying money to air condition the attic!
-According to the U.S. ENERGY STAR program, duct leaks can account for up to 30% of the air in the ventilation system escaping.
+According to the U.S. ENERGY STAR program, air duct leaks can account for up to 30% of the air in the ventilation system escaping.
 That means paying almost a third more than you should to cool down your home.

-If you haven’t given much consideration to leaking and damaged ducts, we understand.
+If you haven’t given much consideration to air duct leaks, we understand.
 You can’t see most of the ductwork, making it easy to push out of your mind.
 The majority of ducts in a home aren’t the sturdy metal kind you see in commercial buildings, but made from plastic or a type of insulated cardboard called ductboard.
 Both can easily suffer from tears and leaks, especially those in the attic.
-Construction, insects and other pests, humidity, and too much air pressure can all contribute to the ducts suffering damage.
+Construction, insects, humidity, and too much air pressure can all contribute to air duct leaks and high electric bills.

-If you’re dealing with abnormally high utility bills this summer, we recommend calling our HVAC specialists.
+If you’re wondering why your electric bill is so high, we recommend contacting out team of licensed technicians to confirm if you have a leak in your air duct.
 We can determine if you have ductwork issues that we can correct with duct repair services.
 And, yes, you do need experienced professionals for this job.
 Locating all the damage requires specialized tools, as do repairs.
 Store-bought duct tape isn’t going to be able to handle this.
 (In fact, duct tape is worthless when it comes to ducts.)

+Give us a call by phone at (484) 474-5373 or book an appointment online to receive immediate help.
 We’ll see that you have a repaired and airtight ventilation system.
-Not only will you see a dramatic improvement in your monthly utility bills, but your home will enjoy cooler, even temperatures and improved humidity control.
+In addition to air duct repair services, our team also offers other types of HVAC services including air conditioning repair, furnace installation, and heat pump tune-up.
+Not only will you see a dramatic improvement in your monthly electric bills, but your home will enjoy cooler, even temperatures and improved humidity control.

 Seal your ducts with the pros: Wm.
 Henderson Plumbing, Heating & Cooling Inc. serves Delaware County and The Main Line, PA.